OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/03-contribute-diagnostics.md

 ---
 name: contribute diagnostics to existing cohort definition.
-about: 'contribute diagnostics' should be completed if you are interested in submitting new diagnostics results to an existing Phenotype/Cohort Definition in the OHDSI Phenotype Library.
+about: "'contribute diagnostics' should be completed if you are interested in submitting new diagnostics results to an existing Phenotype/Cohort Definition in the OHDSI Phenotype Library. "
-title: "[Contribute diagnostics results]"
+title: '"[Contribute diagnostics results]"'
-labels: "contribute"
+labels: Contribute Diagnostics
 assignees: ''

 ---